[Note: I'm sorry to say that it is no longer possible to provide copies

 Using an extremely simple cellular automata system as a very appropriate

-foil, Hartman makes the point that the "information" present in the
+foil, Hartman makes the point that the "information" present in

 highly complex emergent behaviors of such systems must be intrinsically